Gadji-M/PoolSeq_OMIcsTouch/README.md

 # Conversion of fractions into decimal numbers
-I created a shell bash script that can allow anyone to convert fractions into decimal numbers for downstream analyses.
+I wrote a shell bash script that can allow anyone to convert fractions into decimal numbers for downstream analyses.
 In my case, i was mainly interested on Major Allele (MAA) and Minor Allele (MIA) frequencies from the PoolSeq GWAS generated using Popoolation2.

 How to run the command?
 - Invoke "convert_fractions.sh" script for the job.